heath3conk/cat-care-etc/README.md

 Supplies
 ========
 - Toilet paper in the cabinet under the bathroom sink.
 Additional rolls in the bedroom closet, all the way to the left side.
-- Paper towels in the storage room downstairs.
 - Kitchen garbage bags in the cabinet under the kitchen sink.
 - Bathroom garbage bags (aka plastic bags from various stores) in the bottom drawer to the left of the refrigerator.
 - Cleaning supplies (not that you're required to clean!) under the kitchen sink.